-- A Network Innovation Allowance (NIA) to fund smaller innovation Projects that can deliver benefits to customers as part of a RIIO-Network Licensees price control settlement; - A Network Innovation Competition (NIC) an annual competition to fund selected flagship innovative Projects that could deliver low carbon and environmental benefits to customers; and - A Innovation Roll-out Mechanism (IRM) to fund the roll-out of proven innovations which will contribute to the development in Great Britain (GB) of a low carbon energy sector or broader environmental benefits.
+- A Network Innovation Allowance (NIA) to fund smaller innovation Projects that can deliver benefits to Customers as part of a RIIO-Network Licensees price control settlement; - A Network Innovation Competition (NIC) an annual competition to fund selected flagship innovative Projects that could deliver low carbon and environmental benefits to Customers; and - An Innovation Roll-out Mechanism (IRM) to fund the roll-out of proven innovations which will contribute to the development in Great Britain (GB) of a low carbon energy sector or broader environmental benefits.

 1.4.
 The NIA and NIC are successors to the Low Carbon Networks (LCN) Fund.
-The NIA and NIC broadly replicate the structure of the LCN Fund2 which consists of a first tier allowance and a second tier annual competition for funding.
-The scope of the NIC is broader than the second tier of the LCN Fund as it includes Development as well as Demonstration Projects.
+The NIA and NIC broadly replicate the structure of the LCN Fund2 which consisted of a first tier allowance and a second tier annual competition for funding.
+The scope of the NIC is broader than the second tier of the LCN Fund as it includes Development and Demonstration Projects as well as other environmental benefits (in addition to carbon).
 In addition to the LCN Fund first tier, the NIA also builds upon elements of the Innovation Funding Incentive (IFI) that was in place under previous price controls.

-1 Further information on the high level policy of the Innovation Stimulus can be found in the RIIO-T1/GD1 March Strategy Document.
+1 Further information on the high level policy of the Innovation Stimulus can be found in the RIIO-T1/GD1 March Strategy Document and the RIIO-ED1 Decision on Strategy.